joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 ![](/uploads/utility_servertools.png)

-30. We will now set up some base configurations, to create a custom OU for the Azure Virtual Desktops hosts to go into:
+30. We will now set up some base configurations to create a custom OU for the Azure Virtual Desktops hosts to go into:

 * Open Active Directory Users & Computers
 * Expand out the Domain and right-click (at the Top Level)